Veo 3.1 by Google AI Video Generator | HeyGen

 What is Veo 3.1?

 Veo 3.1 was built by Google DeepMind, Google's AI research lab.
-It's the latest version of Google's flagship video generation model and a direct rival to OpenAI's Sora 2.
-HeyGen integrates Veo 3.1 directly so you can use it without managing a separate Google or Gemini account.
+It is the latest version of Google's flagship video generation model and a direct rival to OpenAI's Sora 2.
+HeyGen integrate Veo 3.1 directly so you can use it without managing a separate Google or Gemini account.

 Is Veo 3.1 free to try?

 Yes.
-You can try Veo 3.1 free on HeyGen with credits included in every account, no credit card required to start.
+You can try Veo 3.1 for free on HeyGen with credits included in every account, with no credit card required to get started.
 Paid plans unlock higher resolutions, longer clips, more generations per month, and commercial rights without a watermark.

 How do I use Veo 3.1 on HeyGen?